Gnucki/danf-gnucki-mongodb/README.md

                             required: true
                         }
                     },
-                    // Define some options for the creation of the collection
+                    // Define some options for the creation and fetching
-                    // (used for capped collections for instance).
+                    // of the collection (used for capped collections for instance).
-                    creationOptions: {
+                    options: {
                         capped: true,
                         size: 1000000,
                         max: 1000,